camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/out-of-the-box-connectors/amazon-dynamodb.md

 ### AWS authentication types

-There are 2 options of authenticating the **Connector** with AWS.
+There are two options to authenticate the Connector with AWS:

-- Choose `Credentials` option in the `Authentication` dropdown, if you have a valid pair of access and secret key provided by your AWS account administrator.
-This option is applicable for both SaaS and self-managed option.
+- Choose **Credentials** in the **Authentication** dropdown if you have a valid pair of access and secret keys provided by your AWS account administrator.
+This option is applicable for both SaaS and Self-Managed users.
-- Choose `Default Credentials Chain (Hybrid/Self-Managed only)` option in the `Authentication` dropdown, if your system is configured implicit authentication mechanism, such as role-based authentication, credentials supplied via environment variables, or files on target host.
-Please keep in mind, that this option is applicable only for self-managed or hybrid distribution.
+- Choose **Default Credentials Chain (Hybrid/Self-Managed only)** in the **Authentication** dropdown if your system is configured as an implicit authentication mechanism, such as role-based authentication, credentials supplied via environment variables, or files on target host.
+This option is applicable only for Self-Managed or hybrid distribution.
 This approach uses the [Default Credential Provider Chain](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html) to resolve required credentials.
--